Cycling-Against the odds, Dygert back in old routine

 So the odds were not exactly stacked in her favour as she searched to recover the speed that few can match on two wheels.

-"I hate to say it after winning a world title, but if I'm being completely honest with myself, I know I'm not at 100%," she said.
-"But that also gives me hope going up towards the Olympics, because the Olympics is the end goal for me.
+"Wearing the rainbow stripes is always an honour and I'm proud to be able to wear them again," she said.

-"This is just checking off the boxes of where my fitness needs to be and just taking those one-percenters.
-I'm just trying to get as good as I can, the best I can, as fast as I can, and I'm loving the process and going with the flow."
+Dygert has further opportunities to grow her medal collection in Glasgow, in the track team pursuit and then in the women's road time race and time trial.

-Dygert was back in action on Friday in the track team pursuit and also goes in the women's road time race and time trial.
+"I'm taking this one event at a time.
+Next up for me is the team pursuit where the girls and I are focused on bringing home another medal for the U.S. I'll spend a day or two resting, and then focus on the time trial."

 ((martyn.herman@thomsonreuters.com; +442075427933; Reuters Messaging: martyn.herman@thomsonreuters.com@reuters.net))